angular/angular/aio/content/guide/upgrade-performance.md

 when it is required for the first time; that is, as soon as it needs to create a downgraded component.

-You could go a step further and not even download the code for the Angular part of the app to the user's browser until it is needed.
-This is especially useful when you use Angular on parts of the hybrid app that are not necessary for the initial rendering or that the user doesn't reach.
+You could go a step further and not even download the code for the Angular part of the application to the user's browser until it is needed.
+This is especially useful when you use Angular on parts of the hybrid application that are not necessary for the initial rendering or that the user doesn't reach.

 A few examples are: